Julian-Tipler/BeatMachine/README.md

 ## Features

 * 8 track drum kit
     * Features 8 custom sounds, sampled then mixed in FL Studio.
+The UI clearly displays pressed buttons designating that that particular sample will be played in time.
+    * A timekeeping light is shown at the top bar of the drum machine, which serves as a visual for musical time.
+This light synchronizes with the tempo, as well as with playing, pausing, and stopping of the drum pattern.

 * Tempo automation knobs
     * Tone.js' synchronization feature is harnessed to allow the user to set the exact BPM (beats per minute) of the drum track, allowing the playing of multiple         genres of music.
     * The "Swing" knob allows the offbeat notes to be played slightly off sync to add a funky, more organic rhythm to the playback.

 * Effects knobs
     * The effects knobs automate the output of the drum machine with classic effects including delay, distortion, and lowpass.

+* Play/Pause/Stop/Clear buttons
+    * These buttons control the starting and stopping of playback.
+The play button toggles the playing and pausing of audio playback, while the Stop button resets the playback to the beginning of the drum pattern.
+    * The clear button resets the entire board, allowing the user to program beats from scratch.